๐Ÿง Intro to Brain and Behavior

 Amygdala

-• Tags memories with emotional significance, which is why frightening or exciting events stick with you
+• Tags memories with emotional significance, which is why frightening or exciting events stick with you.
+It does this by strengthening memory consolidation in the hippocampus during emotionally arousing moments.

-• Influences decision-making by connecting emotional weight to choices—damage impairs social judgment and threat detection
+• Influences decision-making by attaching emotional weight to choices.
+Damage impairs social judgment and threat detection.

 Hippocampus

-• Essential for forming new explicit memories—without it, you cannot convert short-term experiences into long-term storage
+• Essential for forming new explicit (declarative) memories: without it, you cannot convert short-term experiences into long-term storage.
+Procedural memories (like how to ride a bike) don't depend on it.

-• Highly vulnerable to stress and neurodegenerative disease; often the first structure affected in Alzheimer's
+• Highly vulnerable to stress and neurodegenerative disease; chronic stress hormones (cortisol) can shrink the hippocampus, and it's often the first structure affected in Alzheimer's disease

-Compare: Amygdala vs. Hippocampus—both are limbic structures involved in memory, but the amygdala handles emotional memory (remembering that something was scary) while the hippocampus handles declarative memory (remembering facts and events).
-Patient H.M., who had his hippocampus removed, could still form emotional memories but not new factual ones—a classic case study.
+Compare: Amygdala vs. Hippocampus: both are limbic structures involved in memory, but the amygdala handles emotional memory (remembering that something was scary) while the hippocampus handles declarative memory (remembering facts and events).
+Patient H.M., who had both hippocampi surgically removed to treat epilepsy, could still form emotional memories but could not form new factual ones.
+This is one of the most cited case studies in the field.

 Movement and Motor Control